Universality of Top Rank Statistics for Brownian Reshuffling: Sum rules

 \section{Sum rules}

-We first check the sum rules~\eqref{identities} in the sum over $j$ as it is simpler compared to~\eqref{identities_pi0}.
+We first check the sum rules~\eqref{identities}.
 When exploiting the expression in terms of the contour integral in $z$ in~\eqref{trans.prob.fixed.y}, we can understand the sum combined with the derivative in $x$ as the explicit form of the product rule.
 For the second expression in~\eqref{trans.prob.fixed.y}, this is

 In the second equality, we used $F(y,0,t)=0$ and $F(y,\infty,t)=1$, and in the last one we exploited the geometric sum in combination with $k\leq N$.

 The second identity in~\eqref{identities} is also straightforward.
 The sum over $k$ is a geometric sum which gives